About service mesh

 kubectl label ns httpbin istio.io/rev=$REVISION --overwrite=true

-2. Perform a rollout restart for the httpbin deployment so that an Istio sidecar is added to the httpbin app.
+2. Perform a rollout restart for the httpbin deployment so that an Istio sidecar is automatically added to the httpbin app.

 kubectl rollout restart deployment httpbin -n httpbin